|A variety of exempt and non-exempt minimum pay standards in California will increase on January 1, 2023.

 Minimum Wage Increases (Non-Exempt Employees)

-Effective January 1, 2022, California’s minimum wage (applicable to non-exempt employees) will increase to $15.00 per hour for employers with 26 or more employees, and to $14.00 per hour for employers with 25 or fewer employees.
-Numerous other cities throughout California have also enacted ordinances with increasing minimum wages in 2022.
+Effective January 1, 2023, California’s minimum wage (applicable to non-exempt employees) will increase to $15.50 per hour for all employers (no longer setting different minimum wage tiers for employers with 25 employees or less, or with 26 or more employees).
+Numerous other cities throughout California have also enacted ordinances with increasing minimum wages in 2023.
 Employers should check with counsel to confirm pay requirements in all locations where employees work.

 Minimum Salary for “White Collar” Exemptions

-Based upon the increase to the California minimum wage, the minimum salary for exempt “white collar” employees (i.e., those covered by the administrative, executive, and/or professional exemptions) as of January 1, 2022 will increase to $62,400 for employers with 26 or more employees, and to $58,240 for employers with 25 or fewer employees.
-The minimum salary is set at two times the California state minimum wage for full-time employment.
+Based upon the increase to the California minimum wage, the minimum annualized salary for exempt “white collar” employees (i.e., those covered by the administrative, executive, and/or professional exemptions) as of January 1, 2023 will increase to $64,480 for all employers (no longer setting different exempt salary tiers for employers with 25 employees or less, or with 26 or more employees).
+This minimum salary is set at two times the California state minimum wage for full-time employment.
 As noted above, there is a special (and much higher) minimum salary requirement for exempt computer software professionals.
 In addition to the minimum salary requirement for the white collar exemptions, strict job duties tests must also be satisfied.
 In our experience, employers make by far more misclassification mistakes due to misapplication of the job duties tests.